Analysis Tasks and Skills

 5. Verify Solution

-What Else Analyst Must be Good at?
+What Else Must an Analyst Be Good At?